 - Flight crew must go directly to their flight.

 - Flight crew must maintain physical distance of 1.5metres from other people, wear a mask that covers their nose and mouth, and handle their own luggage while clearing customs and immigration.

 - Airlines must ensure crew who are not on active duty remain seated.

-- Flight crew must wear a mask and maintain physical distancing (minimum 1.5 metres from others) during the flight.
+- Flight crew must wear a mask that covers their nose and mouth, and maintain physical distancing (minimum 1.5 metres from others) during the flight.

-Upon disembarking the flight in the home jurisdiction, flight crew must abide by that jurisdiction’s quarantine requirements.
+Upon disembarking the flight in the home jurisdiction, flight crew must abide by that jurisdiction's quarantine and other public health requirements.

 Airlines must ensure air and ground vehicles used for domestic transport of international flight crew are cleaned thoroughly after use.
 This includes:

 - cleaning all hard surfaces prior to onboarding new passengers, and

 - using disinfectant solutions maintained at an appropriate strength, in accordance with the manufacturers’ instructions.

 Further advice on appropriate cleaning and disinfection is provided by the